GustavMH/fplot/README.md

-A wrapper for matplotlib that manages plot mutation
+A wrapper for matplotlib for multiplots

 ``` python
 multiplot("scatter",